nanu2000/Light-Show-Engine/README.md

 # Light-Show-Boilerplate
 LightShow is a 3D boilerplate created for my own projects with the purpose of flexibility, scalability, and simplicity.
+This project is meant to be used as a template for creating OpenGL applications.
+Specifically, games.

-This application uses two other projects for 3D model and font atlas file creation that are currently private.
+Two other projects are used for 3D model exporting and font atlas file creation.
+Both are currently private.

 ## Index
 * [Features](#features)